aeternity/protocol/contracts/sophia.md

 ### Exceptions

-Contracts can fail with an (uncatchable) exception using the function
+Contract execution can fail with an (uncatchable) exception using the function:

 ```
 abort(reason : string) : 'a
 ```

+[This does not kill the contract but only abort the entire current call.
+Including, potentially, in contracts that called into the aborting contract.]

 ## Syntax